Uncategorized

 These men had cleverly targeted a group of people already worried about having to finance their own care.
 The scam played on their fears.
 It was too good to be true.

-I knew nothing about the living trust but by co-incidence I arrived home for the weekend the day after the ‘visit’ from the solicitors.
-It took most of the day before mum worked up the courage to confide in me that she was feeling nervous about what they had signed the evening before.
+By co-incidence I arrived home for the weekend the day after the ‘visit’ from the solicitors.
+Mum confided in me that she was feeling nervous about the agreement they had signed the evening before.
 They had paid £2500 by debit card for the solicitors to draw up a living trust.
 The deal had included Power of Attorney for me and my brother which they could ‘throw-in’, but they had to sign up there and then to get this very special rate.

-This was a huge learning curve for me, after which I became much more involved in my parent’s financial affairs.
-Just before he died my father handed his files over to me and now, after her stroke, I handle all of my mother’s money.
-Their beautifully filed paperwork brought to light many more examples of how they had been unwitting victims of less than scrupulous salesmen.
+Just before he died my father handed his files over to me.
+Their beautifully filed paperwork brought to light more examples of how they had been unwitting victims.
 I have a particular grievance with the sale of disability and mobility equipment.
 Under the pretext of being specialists many of the companies selling chairs, stair lifts and medical aids send salesmen on home visits and never reveal their prices in print or online.
-The salesman inevitably offers a ‘special price’ and having charmed the unsuspecting victim into upgrading to a ‘premium’ model then slaps an extortionate five-year service contract on the bill.
-The total bill can be thousands of pounds more than buying the exact same model from another supplier.
+The salesman inevitably offers a ‘special price’ and charms the unsuspecting victim into upgrading to a ‘premium’ model.
+They then slap an extortionate five-year service contract on the bill.
+The total can be thousands of pounds more than buying the exact same model from another supplier.

 How to protect our old folk

-This is a very tricky subject to bring up with your folks.
+This is a very tricky subject.
 No-one likes to be reminded that they are getting older and the mere suggestion of vulnerability can make our elders put up the stop sign.
 I suggest a subtle and ‘long game’ approach.
-First arm yourself with some information on the types of scams out there, AgeUK have a good section on scams and fraud which covers everything from staying safe online to bogus traders.
+First arm yourself with some information.
+AgeUK have a good section on scams and fraud which covers everything from staying safe online to bogus traders.
 The following steps should provide your parents with a few scam-detection tools:

 1. Talk.
 Start a conversation about how someone you know has been duped and tell their story – use my own example if you like.
 Don’t force the issue, just leave it there.